-US psychiatrist Dr Georgia Ede calls the study misleading.
-Whoever designed it “has some explaining to do”, she says.
-US physician Dr Tro Kalayjian is more forthright and calls it: “biased bullshit”.
+US psychiatrist Dr Georgia Ede says that whoever designed the study “has some explaining to do”.
+US physician Dr Tro Kalayjian is more forthright and calls it “biased bullshit”.

 “That’s a whopping five teaspoons of sugar spooned into that 10-oz coffee drink,” Ede notes.

 Click here to read: Harvard: ‘Case against carbs, for fat grows’

 Therefore, the authors had designed the study in a way that cannot say anything about the hormonal differences between animal and plant protein, she says.
 Consequently, for the experiment to be valid, the researchers should have kept all ingredients in both meals the same, except for the protein source .

 “They could have done so simply by comparing a meat burger to a soy burger,” Ede says.

 “Unlikely,” Ede says.
 As is so often the case with studies attempting to demonstrate that meat is unhealthy, sugar is a “glaring confounding variable”.
 It is one that the researchers have not openly acknowledged or accounted for.
 A more responsible title for this study, Ede says, might read something like this: